 In 1780, John Trumbull went to London, where his mentor, Benjamin West, advised him to paint scenes of the Revolution.
 When Maj.
 John Andre was hanged as a spy, British outrage led to Trumbull’s arrest.
 He spent seven months in prison.
 His friends got him released.

 Support From Jefferson

 Trumbull had told Thomas Jefferson he intended to paint a series of historical paintings.
 Jefferson liked the idea so much he asked Trumbull to stay with him in Paris, where he served as minister to France.
 He urged Trumbull to paint the presentation of the Declaration of Independence.

 Jefferson gave Trumbull a sketch he’d drawn of the room in Philadelphia’s Independence Hall where the Continental Congress met.
-Trumbull later found the room had been modernized.
-Jefferson's sketch, though, allowed him to recreate the look.
-He made up the flag and drum on the wall and put the delegates in fancier chairs than they'd used.
+Trumbull later visited the room and found it modernized.
+Jefferson’s sketch, though, allowed him to recreate the look.
+He made up the flag and drum on the wall and put the delegates in fancier chairs than they’d actually used.

 The Small Painting